bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/logging_8h.md

 This macro asserts false in debug builds.

-It's used in code paths that you don't expect to execute.
+It’s used in code paths that you don’t expect to execute.

 **Example:**